Pixel-Open/magento-cloudflare-turnstile/README.md

 **Settings**

-- **Enable**: enable Cloudflare Turnstile
 - **Sitekey**: the sitekey given for the site in your Cloudflare dashboard
 - **Secret key**: the secret key given for the site in your Cloudflare dashboard

 **Storefront**

+- **Enable**: enable Cloudflare Turnstile
 - **Theme**: the Turnstile theme (auto, light or dark)
 - **Size**: the widget size (compact or normal)
 - **Forms to validate**: the frontend forms where a Turnstile validation is required

 **Admin Panel**

+- **Enable**: enable Cloudflare Turnstile
 - **Theme**: the Turnstile theme (auto, light or dark)
 - **Size**: the widget size (compact or normal)
 - **Forms to validate**: the admin forms where a Turnstile validation is required

 ### Override default config

-You can change the theme and size values for a specific form in the layout:
+You can specifically change theme and size values for a form in the layout:

 ```xml
 <?xml version="1.0"?>